menu

 Also of interest is that White House has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, White House doesn't have a public transportation system that people use for their commute.
+White House is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of White House citizens is a little higher than the average for US cities and towns: 24.75% of adults in White House have at least a bachelor's degree.
+The population of White House overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in White House, 24.75% have at least a bachelor's degree.

 The per capita income in White House in 2018 was $37,662, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $150,648 for a family of four.